ahmadassaf/oh-my-zsh/README.md

 # ZSH

 The default shell on most systems is bash.
 While bash is a perfectly fine shell, zsh is more customizable, faster (so they say) and has some amazing plugins.
 It does everything bash does and comes pre-installed on any Mac.
-It's an outdated version though, so you want to use homebrew to install the latest version.
+It's an outdated version though, so you want to use Homebrew to install the latest version.

 ```shell
 brew install zsh